yangzhou12/BenchX/README.md

 ### 1. Classification

-To fine-tune the MedVLP model for classification, run this command:
+To fine-tune a MedVLP model for classification, run this command:

 Here is an example to train FixMatch on CIFAR-100 with 200 labels.
 Training other supported algorithms (on other datasets with different label settings) can be specified by a config file: